- Who needs a Certificate of Sponsorship?

 What you should know about the Certificate of Sponsorship

 It is important that all the information provided matches with the information an employer has given as part of their Sponsor Licence.
+If you need support, call us on 0191 303 8965 for a confidential discussion.
+You can get in touch by phone or by using the online contact form.

 Who needs a Certificate of Sponsorship?

-A Certificate of Sponsorship (CoS) is required by a worker who has accepted a formal job offer from a UK-based company.
+A Certificate of Sponsorship (CoS) is required by a foreign worker who has accepted a formal job offer from a UK-based company.
 The company that issues this certificate must be in compliance with UK Visas and Immigration (UKVI) policies and hold a Sponsor Licence.

-The CoS can be created through the Sponsor Management System (SMS) which a company may access when their licence is granted.
+The CoS can be created through the Sponsor Management System (SMS) which a company may access when their sponsorship licence is granted.

 This certificate can be issued only by an approved person within the company who has access to the SMS at the appropriate level.